cx-designers/demo-repository/src/psd-to-html-development-services.md

     pageLink: "javascript:;"
     description: "Converting designs into CMS-ready HTML, seamlessly integrating with WordPress, Shopify, Magento, and more."

+awesomeFeaturesSubTitle: "Technology Stack for Pixel-Perfect PSD to HTML Conversion"
 phases:
   - title: "Front-End Development"
     blocks: